Why Your Business Needs a Quality of Earnings Report Even Without a Sale Planned

 Tax Planning Opportunities

-The normalization adjustments in a QoE often reveal tax savings or restructuring opportunities.
+The normalization adjustments in a QoE often reveal tax savings, identify potential tax benefits, or uncover restructuring opportunities.
 When you understand which expenses are truly operational versus discretionary, you can work with your tax advisor to optimize your structure accordingly.

 Operational Bottleneck Identification